 If your bathroom is small, you probably don’t want to take up any precious floor space with a vase.
 You can then hang your plants from the ceiling, put them all around the bathtub or fix them on the wall.

 Or you can even go for a garden wall!
-This will also put you on the top of current trends, as Pinterest has included garden walls in the top trends for 2019, with searches for vertical garden growing by +287%!
+This will also put you on the top of current trends, as Pinterest has included garden walls in the top trends for 2019 (opened in a new window/tab), with searches for vertical garden growing by +287%!

 3. Natural scents